 Is Your Job Done?
 How to Provide Ongoing Value

 Even if you have a good client-agency relationship, it is hard for a business owner to justify paying you if they think that your job is over.
 Much of an SEO campaign’s value is up-front; you fix website problems, optimize their content, build good links and disavow bad ones, and so on.
 After dealing with the biggest issues, it is important to show that keeping you on still has value.

 A good way to do this is by looking beyond simple traffic generation—focus on increasing revenue.
 Is your client struggling with low conversion or high bounce rates?
 Do they have a weak social media presence?
 Can you provide in-depth competitive analysis?
 Identify the client’s pain points, and give solutions to become their go-to source for all digital marketing concerns.

-As you can see, educating clients is a large part of the job.
+As you can see, educating clients about SEO is a large part of the job.
 What have you done recently to build stronger connections with your customers?
 Take a proactive stance on client retention, and start thinking of more ways to keep them happy over the long-term.